failytaler/mac-devops-setup/README.md

 ## Installation

-- Install Ansible
+- Install pip and Ansible
 - Ensure Apple's command line tools are installed
-- Clone this repository to your local drive
-- Updating OSX
-- Installing Xcode Command Line Tools
 - Run `ansible-playbook setup-my-mac.yml -i inventory -K` inside this directory.
 Enter your account password when prompted.

 All commands are listed in [install.sh](install.sh)